-Create a schedule and checklists for cleaning and disinfecting before, after, and during the workday.
+Create a schedule for cleaning and disinfecting before, during, and after the workday.

-Include shared areas such as kitchens and washrooms, break rooms, congregate housing, and vehicles.
+Make sure the program includes shared areas such as kitchens and washrooms, break rooms, reception areas, meeting rooms, congregate housing, elevators, and vehicles.

 Clean and disinfect work areas before and after external contractors complete their work.